RedaRafi/amplify-lambda-py-build/docs/index.md

-# SAM Templates for Server-side Swift on AWS

 This project contains a Cookiecutter template to create a serverless application based on the [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) and Swift.

 ## Get the Tools